 ‘No kill’ means we don’t kill healthy cats.
 The dictionary definition of euthanasia is ‘bringing about of a gentle and painless death in the case of incurable and painful disease’ (Australian Oxford Dictionary).
 Sadly, there are occasions where we have to take cats to the vet for euthanasia but where a condition is curable and the cat is not suffering, we will fund and organise the necessary treatment or surgery.
 You can see examples of cats we’ve helped in Cat Tails.

 As a small charity, our capacity is closely managed.
 Our focus is on our Newtown shelter; discount desexing programs for the greater Sydney area; and education and information, which can extend to regional areas and with electronic communications, a very broad reach.

 Our work is focused on domestic cats.
 We are not qualified to comment on feral cats, except to say that as with any living being, humane, ethical and scientifically sound principles should govern their treatment.

 The Australian Government Department of the Environment and Energy is responsible for biodiversity conservation, and the Environment Protection and Biodiversity Conservation Act deals with, among other things, invasive species (which includes feral cats).

 Responsibly cared for domestic cats give people loving companionship, as well as physical and mental health benefits and, if suitably confined, do not pose a threat to wildlife.
-For more information, go to our responsible cat ownership page.
+For more information and additional resources, visit our Good Neighbour Project page.